ComplianceAsCode/content/tests/README.md

   - `virt-viewer`       (optional, to access graphical console of VMs)
   - `ansible`           (required if remediating via Ansible)
   - `edk2-ovmf`         (required if you want to install UEFI based machine)
-- A VM that fullfils following requirements:
+- A VM that fulfils the following requirements:
   - Package `qemu-guest-agent` installed
   - Package `openscap` version 1.2.15 or higher installed
   - `root` can login via ssh (it is recommended to setup key-based authentication)
   - `root` can install packages (for RHEL7, it means subscription enabled).

 An easy way to install your VM is via `install_vm.py` script.
-It will setup a VM\
-according to the requirements, including configuration of a key for SSH login.
+It will setup a VM according to the requirements, including configuration of a key for SSH login.

 Common usage looks like:
 ```